dharc-org/chad-ap/README.md

     - a `testing notebook`, which is used to test the SPARQL queries against both the TBox and the ABox;
 * the `diagrams` directory contains the full set of Graffoo diagrams representing the refactored model of each iteration;
 * the `docs` directory contains the full set of files related to the final model and its versions in time;
-* the `sparql` directory contains the full set of refactored Formal Competency Questions.
+* the `sparql` directory contains the full set of refactored Formal Competency Questions, along with their respective testing notebooks.